odysseyscience/react-s3-uploader/README.md

 When a file is chosen, it will immediately be uploaded to S3.
 You can listen for progress (and create a status bar, for example) by providing an `onProgress` function to the component.

+### Extra props
+You can pass any extra props to `<ReactS3Uploader />` and these will be passed down to the final `<input />`. which means that if you give the ReactS3Uploader a className or a name prop the input will have those as well.

 Using custom function to get signedUrl
 ------------